codebar/tutorials/python/lesson3/tutorial.md

 Note this returns back the month/day/year convention.
 For more control over the formatting (order in which the date is displayed) try searching through the documentation for your version of the Python programming language.
 Another way to change the order is:

-      datetime.date.today().isoformat()
+      todays_date = date.today().isoformat()

 Later in this tutorial you'll be able to use the theory from above to return a HTML template serving the following to browsers:

-      <p>The next event starts at <time>{{ date }}<time></p>
+      <p>The next event starts at <time>{{ todays_date }}<time></p>

       <p class='warning notice'>NB.
 The above HTML (HTML5) should be written
       using the correct HTML attributes and not say "date".</p>